This guide covers all types of air conditioners that you need to know about to make the right choice for your next cooling or heating appliance!

-Smart air conditioners are a type of mini-split, window or portable air conditioner that are IoT enabled.
-These ACs are connected to the Wi-Fi and come with a native app providing global control through a smartphone.
+Smart air conditioners are a type of mini-split, window, or portable air conditioner that are IoT enabled.
+These ACs are connected to Wi-Fi and come with a native app providing global control through a smartphone.

 Depending on the manufacturer, these air conditioners come with numerous functionalities.
 Some of these include weekly scheduling, geofencing, comfy mode, temperature range control, and numerous other features.
 Utilizing these, you can achieve great comfort coupled with energy savings.

-Smart AC controllers are also available in the market that provides all the functionalities of a smart AC to any conventional ducted unit.
+Smart AC controllers are also available in the market, providing all the functionalities of a smart AC to any conventional ducted unit.
 They work like programmable thermostats and come at a fraction of the cost compared to smart ACs.